Temple B'nai Abraham

 a Reconstructionist Synagogue

-Please contact our Sisterhood President at sisterhood@bnai-abraham.org
+Please contact our Sisterhood Presidents at sisterhood@bnai-abraham.org

 Our community has a long history of engaging in a number of community service projects.
 We have initiated some on our own, and others are cooperative endeavors with other agencies and places of worship in the area.
 Most of our efforts center on feeding the hungry.
 In conjunction with the Trenton Area Soup Kitchen, the local food pantry and a coordinated interfaith group we participate in on-going efforts to collect, prepare, deliver and serve food in needy communities.
 We make an effort to involve all members of the congregation in these service projects, from the youngest Hebrew School students to our adult members.
 Our most successful projects in recent years include: